RaphaelKarg/Laptop-Home-Server/README.md

 **5. Performance Optimization**
 To further enhance network speed, **Optimistic Caching** is enabled alongside a 4MB dedicated DNS cache.
 This allows the server to serve expired cache entries instantly to the user while silently refreshing the domain TTL in the background, making web browsing feel instantaneous for the entire household.

+#### Troubleshooting & Network Conflicts
+During the initial deployment and stabilization phase, several core networking conflicts were identified and resolved to ensure seamless operation:

+* **Port 53 Allocation Conflict:** The host operating system (Ubuntu) had port `53` bound to the internal `systemd-resolved` daemon, preventing the Docker container from listening for DNS queries.
+The daemon was permanently disabled via the terminal (`sudo systemctl disable systemd-resolved`), and the CasaOS mapping was corrected to route Host port `53` directly to Container port `53`.
+* **Host DNS Resolution Failure:** Disabling the default DNS stub left the bare-metal OS without internet resolution capabilities (`DNS_PROBE_POSSIBLE`).
+This was fixed by manually overriding the `/etc/resolv.conf` file to point the host's nameserver directly to `127.0.0.1` (the local container).
+* **Web UI Port Mismatch:** Following the setup wizard, the container's internal web server automatically migrated from port `3000` to port `80`, resulting in a "Connection Refused" error.
+The CasaOS configuration was updated to map Host port `3001` to Container port `80`, restoring dashboard access.
+* **The IPv6 Bypass Leak:** Windows client devices were bypassing the AdGuard sinkhole by prioritizing IPv6 DNS addresses automatically provided by the ISP Router.
+This leak was plugged by disabling IPv6 on the client network adapters and enforcing the "Disable resolving of IPv6 addresses" rule within AdGuard, forcing all traffic through the controlled IPv4 tunnel.
+* **Browser-Level DoH Conflicts:** Client browsers with "Secure DNS" enabled internally (e.g., Chromium browsers routing to Cloudflare) were bypassing the local network entirely.
+This was resolved by disabling browser-level secure DNS, thereby centralizing the DoH encryption process at the AdGuard server level to achieve both privacy and network-wide ad-blocking.
+* **Reverse DNS Anomalies:** Public IPs (such as Google's `8.8.8.8`) were polluting the local query logs because AdGuard defaulted to public servers for internal Reverse DNS lookups.
+This was rectified by explicitly assigning the ISP Router (`192.168.1.1`) as the sole Private Reverse DNS resolver, ensuring accurate identification of local hostnames.
+* **Upstream Latency Spikes:** Initial configurations relying on a single upstream provider (Cloudflare) via Load-Balancing resulted in sluggish response times (~199ms).
+Introducing Quad9 as an additional upstream and switching to a "Parallel requests" algorithm drastically reduced average lookup times to ~42ms.